 3. You are too comfortable in the relationship.

-It may be less that the people involved aren’t affectionate and more that they’ve forgotten to keep dating their partner even after they’ve been together for a long time.
+It may be less that you aren’t an affectionate person and more that you’ve forgotten to keep dating your partner even after you’ve been together for a long time.

-Dating one another is one of the easiest ways to keep some liveliness and that early magic alive in the relationship.
-That way, both partners can stay attuned to those expressions of affection that may get lost in the general bustle of life.
+That way, you can both stay attuned to those expressions of affection that may get lost in the general bustle of life.

 4. You are insecure about yourself and avoid vulnerability.

-When a person feels insecure, they may not feel worthy of the love or affection they receive.
-That makes any kind of expression of affection grossly uncomfortable to the point where the person may actively avoid it.
+If you feel insecure, you may not feel worthy of the love or affection you receive.
+So any kind of expression of affection becomes grossly uncomfortable to the point where you actively avoid it.

 5. Mental illness and trauma.